spine-tools/Spine-Toolbox/docs/source/data_store_form/importing_and_exporting_data.rst

 To open the containing folder, click on the arrow next to the file name and select **Open containing folder** from the popup menu.

-To add en exported SQLite file to a *Data Store* in the current project, click on the arrow next to the file name and select **Add to project** from the popup menu.
+To add an exported SQLite file to a *Data Store* item in the current project, click on the arrow next to the file name and select **Add to project** from the popup menu.
-The *Add SQLite file to Project* will pop up.
+The *Add SQLite file to Project* dialog will pop up.
+Select a *Data Store* item from the list to become the host of the exported file.
-Select a Data Store from the list.
-You can create a new one by typing in the last row.
+Alternatively, you can create a new *Data Store* item by typing in the last row.
 When you're done, press **OK**.
-The selected Data Store will become the host of the exported file.